wcy123/exec_once/README.md

 # a very simple wrapper for `__attribute__((constructor))`

-Sometimes, we want to execute some C codes per transform unit, C++ constructor function for a static variable could solve the problem, but
+Sometimes, we need to execute C codes per transform unit to initialize static variables.
+Compilation time initialization is so limited that only some constant values are valid, you cannot execute arbitrary C code.
+C++ constructor function for a static variable could solve the problem, but it has new problems as below

  - it need c++ compiler and c++ source code.
  - there is no dependency between transform units.
  - the codes are executed before `main` function.

+In a C transform unit, into to initalized a file local variable, you have to export a function which to be invoked by C++ part.

-we cannot guarantee that one transform unit executes before another transform unit.
+We cannot guarantee that one transform unit executes before another transform unit.

-we want to the initalization code is executed in a controlled way, e.g. after `main` function processed command line options and initialized some other libraries.
+We want to the initalization code is executed in a controlled way, e.g. after `main` function processed command line options and initialized some other libraries.

 # feasibility

-[constructor][__attribute__((contructor))] is a well-known gcc extension, which causes the function to be called automatically before execution enters `main`.
+[__attribute__((contructor))][constructor] is a well-known gcc extension, which causes the function to be called automatically before execution enters `main`.